zar-hub/Scripts/README.md

 ```
 ./packages.sh
 ```
+4.
+Go to gnome-tweaks and enable syncthing at stratup

-4. On laptop install tlp
+5. On laptop install tlp
 ```
 sudo apt intall tlp
 ```